-Of course, Agile is an umbrella term that covers several development processes with unique capabilities.
-It is critical teams recognize their specific needs and choose the elements that can best meet those needs.
+Of course, “agile” is an umbrella term that covers several development processes with unique capabilities.
+It is critical that teams recognize their specific needs and choose the elements that can best meet those needs.

-You need to be certain your company is prepared for this pivot in mindset -- not only a shift toward better product development.
+You need to be certain your company is prepared for this pivot in mindset, not only for a shift toward better product development.
 You should also be ready to adopt flexibility and collaboration into your organization’s core values.

-While this is one of the most valuable aspects of Agile, it is important to understand a resistance to or lack of understanding of this change can prevent effective implementation of Agile.
+While this is one of the most valuable aspects of agile, it is important to understand that a resistance to or lack of understanding of this change can prevent effective implementation of this process.

 When answering this question, several factors may be considered.
 For one, time flexibility is an asset.
 If a product needs to be completed within a certain time frame or budget, teams can carefully plan ahead to ensure the deadline is met.
 In addition, the scope of a project may change to include more or fewer features.

-This is a radical shift down from waterfall timelines -- which could often extend several months or even years.
-Quick development timelines ensure the market for your product still exists, and you will not have missed a window of opportunity.
+This is a radical shift down from waterfall timelines, which could often extend several months or even years.
+Quick development timelines ensure that the market for your product still exists, and you will not have missed a window of opportunity.

 As the software market grows more competitive and fast-paced, you simply don’t have the option to leave time and money on the table.
 Agile programming may not be the path of least resistance, but it is the path forward to efficiency.